Complete-Genomics/DNBSEQ_Complete_WGS/README.md

   4. Executor and MegaBOLT setting, four combinations:
+     Make sure CWGS is in your PATH.
-      1. clusters by SGE (Sun Grid Engine) (default) Ensure the clusters contain at least one MegaBOLT queue.
+      1. on clusters by SGE (Sun Grid Engine) (default) Confirm the working queue and project number, which can be specified using --queue, and --project for regular queue, and project id, respectively.
+Use "--project none" if the system doesn't support a project id.
-          Ensure that the SGE system is functioning and installed in the /opt/gridengine directory (if the installation directory is different, specified with -sge option).
+          E.g.
+          CWGS sample.list --queue all.q --project none > run.log 2>&1 &
+      3. on clusters by SGE with MegaBOLT nodes.
+          Ensure the clusters contain at least one MegaBOLT queue and have a queue for them, e.g. bolt.q.
           Confirm the working queue and project number, which can be specified using --queue, --boltq, and --project for regular queue, MegaBOLT queue, and project id, respectively.
-Use "--project none" if the system doesn't need a project id.
+Use "--project none" if the system doesn't support a project id.
           E.g.
-          perl CWGS.pl sample.list -sge /opt/sysoft/sge --queue mb.q --boltq fpga.q --project none > run.log 2>&1 &
+          CWGS sample.list --queue all.q --use_megabolt true --boltq bolt.q --project none > run.log 2>&1 &
-      2. on clusters by SGE with none MegaBOLT nodes.
-          Run with "-no_mb" option.
-          E.g.
-          perl CWGS.pl sample.list -no_mb > run.log 2>&1 &
-      3. locally on a MegaBOLT machine
+      4. locally run.
           Run with "-local" option.
           E.g.
-          perl CWGS.pl sample.list -local > run.log 2>&1 &
+          CWGS sample.list -local > run.log 2>&1 &
-      4. locally on a NONE MegaBOLT machine.
+      5. locally run on a MegaBOLT machine.
-          Run with "-local -no_mb" option.
+          Run with "-local" & "--use_megabolt true" option.
           E.g.
-          perl CWGS.pl sample.list -local -no_mb > run.log 2>&1 &
+          CWGS sample.list -local --use_megabolt true > run.log 2>&1 &

-       Note that the order of parameters matters: single dash parameters (-opt) should be placed before all double dash parameters (-–opt).
+       Note that the order of parameters matters: single dash parameters (-opt) should be placed before all double dash parameters (--opt).